Original Post Date: Jan 14, 2021

-Although each corporation is required to file a tax return each year, typically, neither corporation will be required to pay income tax.
+Although each corporation is required to file a tax return each year, typically, registered charities and nonprofit organizations are exempt from income tax.
 A Not For Profit may have tax obligations on property income if applicable.

 The Federal Incorporation is typically sought after, when a corporation plans to have a Canada-wide Charity or Non Profit organization.
 Sometimes people want the highest level of name protection available in Canada, and outside of completing a Trade Mark, a Federal incorporation provides this.
 Suppose your organization is limited to a geography within a Province such as a hockey league in the Province of Ontario.
 In that case, the Federal incorporation may not be something you want to pursue.